Minnesota Army National Guard: Duties

 National Guard units can be mobilized at any time by presidential order to supplement regular armed forces, and upon declaration of a state of emergency by the governor of the state in which they serve.
-Unlike Army Reserve members, National Guard members cannot be mobilized individually (except through voluntary transfers and Temporary DutY Assignments TDY), but only as part of their respective units.
+Unlike Army Reserve members, National Guard members cannot be mobilized individually, except through voluntary transfers and Temporary DutY Assignments TDY, but only as part of their respective units.
 However, there has been a significant number of individual activations to support military operations (2001-?); the legality of this policy is a major issue within the National Guard.

 Active Duty Callups

-For much of the final decades of the twentieth century, National Guard personnel typically served "One weekend a month, two weeks a year", with a portion working for the Guard in a full-time capacity.
-The current forces formation plans of the US Army call for the typical National Guard unit (or National Guardsman) to serve one year of active duty for every three years of service.
-More specifically, current Department of Defense policy is that no Guardsman will be involuntarily activated for a total of more than 24 months (cumulative) in one six year enlistment period (this policy changed on 1 August 2007, the new policy states that soldiers will be given 24 months between deployments of no more than 24 months, individual states have differing policies).
+For much of the final decades of the twentieth century, National Guard personnel typically served "one weekend a month, two weeks a year", with a portion working for the Guard in a full-time capacity.
+The current forces formation plans of the US Army call for the typical National Guard unit (or national guardsman) to serve one year of active duty for every three years of service.
+More specifically, current Department of Defense policy is that no guardsman will be involuntarily activated for a total of more than 24 months (cumulative) in one six-year enlistment period (this policy is due to change 1 August 2007, the new policy states that soldiers will be given 24 months between deployments of no more than 24 months, individual states have differing policies).

 History

 The Minnesota Army National Guard was originally formed in 1856.
 The Militia Act of 1903 organized the various state militias into the present National Guard system.

-Two cavalry regiments with long ties to the Minnesota Army National Guard are the 94th Cavalry Regiment and the 194th Cavalry Regiment.

-The origins of the 94th Cavalry lie with the 1st Battalion, 136th Infantry Regiment (United States).
-On 22 February 1959 the 1-136 Infantry was converted and redesignated the 2nd Reconnaissance Squadron, 194th Armor (47th Infantry Division (United States)).
-Became 2nd Bn, 194th Armor in 1963, remaining with the 47th Infantry Division.
-The battalion was reorganized and redesignated on 1 Feb 68 as the 194th Armor, a CARS regiment, consisting of the 2nd Battalion, still with the 47th ID; reorganised and redesignated 8 Jan 72 as the 94th Armor, a CARS regiment, consisting of the 1st Battalion, an element of the 47th Infantry Division.
-Transferred with HQ at Duluth from CARS to USARS 1 June 1989.
-1-94 Armor transferred to 34th Infantry Division on 1 September 1991.
-Reorganized, redesignated, and consolidated with all details remaining the same on 1 September 1992.

-Other serving and historic regiments of the Minnesota Army National Guard include: